ben-windsurf/vg-browse/README.md

-# StubHub Clone
+# viagogo Clone

-A full-stack application featuring a React frontend that replicates the StubHub homepage and a FastAPI backend with JWT authentication and event endpoints.
+A full-stack application featuring a React frontend that replicates the viagogo homepage and a FastAPI backend with JWT authentication and event endpoints.

 ## Project Overview

-This project recreates the StubHub experience with:
+This project recreates the viagogo experience with:
 - Interactive event search and filtering
 - Trending events carousel
 - User authentication flow
-- Responsive design with StubHub branding
+- Responsive design with viagogo branding
 - FastAPI backend with JWT authentication
 - SQLite database for user management

 ## Features

 ### 🎫 Homepage (`/`)
-- **Header Navigation**: Complete navigation bar with StubHub logo and menu categories
+- **Header Navigation**: Complete navigation bar with viagogo logo and menu categories
 - **Search Interface**: Centralized search bar with location and date filters
 - **Category Filtering**: Interactive buttons for Sports, Concerts, Theater & Comedy
 - **Trending Events**: Horizontal scrolling carousel showcasing popular events